-Maryland Rear End Accident Claims
+Maryland Rear-End Accident Claims

-As we talk about below, there is a presumption of negligence in Maryland against the rear ending driver.
-While the insurance company will often deny liability or offer the victim who was rear ended less money claiming they have a viable claim that the victim was also negligent, these types of defenses usually drop off before a jury ever hears them.
+As we talk about below, there is a presumption of negligence in Maryland against the rear-ending driver.
+While the insurance company will often deny liability or offer the victim who was rear-ended less money claiming they have a viable claim that the victim was also negligent, these types of defenses usually drop off before a jury ever hears them.

 Conversely, if you are the driver of a vehicle that rear-ends the lead vehicle, our lawyers are not going to take your case.
 Maryland law requires drivers to follow at a safe distance which means that you need to create spacing -- and stay alert -- for sudden or unexpected stops the lead driver might make.

-We do not see a lot of rear end cases where both drivers are going at a high rate of speed.
+We do not see a lot of rear-end cases where both drivers are going at a high rate of speed.
 Seventy-five percent of all rear-end car crashes involve a car that is either stopping or has already stopped.
 The statistics for our clients are probably a lot high More than half of these kinds of crashes occur at or near intersections.

 Statutes in most states prescribe the distance to be maintained by a motor vehicle from the one ahead in general language, such as a "reasonable and prudent" distance.

-In Maryland, the rule is stated as follows: "The driver of a motor vehicle may not follow another vehicle more closely than is reasonable and prudent, having due regard for the speed of the other vehicle and of the traffic on and the condition of the highway."
+In Maryland, the rule is stated as follows: "The driver of a motor vehicle may not follow another vehicle more closely than is reasonable and prudent, having due regard for the speed of the other vehicle and the traffic on and the condition of the highway."
 Maryland Transportation Code Annotated, § 21-310(a) (2005).
 Accordingly, drivers following another motorist must remain a sufficient distance behind so as to be able to avoid an auto accident.

 After the collision, the defendant backed his car directly behind him, driven by Shanaz Housein.
 The judge dismissed Ms. Housein after she testified that the damage to the front of her car was from an earlier accident, not from Mr. Panemeno backing into her.
 As a result of this auto accident, the Plaintiff suffered a neck injury of unspecified severity.

-The only thing I have is a rear end collision between Mr. Andrade's car in the front and Mr. Panemeno's car to the rear of him.
+The only thing I have is a rear-end collision between Mr. Andrade's car in the front and Mr. Panemeno's car to the rear of him.
 They did bump one another, or actually Mr. Panemeno did bump Mr. Andrade.
 That is the state of the evidence at this time, but all that has shown to me is that an accident occurred, and I have nothing else.
 Nobody saw him following too closely, we do not have any skid marks indicating perhaps speed.
 I do not know the distance that these cars were following one another.
 I have no indicia of negligence whatever.
 All we have is the happening of an accident.
 I will grant the motion.

-But the court ruled that, in Maryland, when a accident is caused by the "operation of some instrumentality in the exclusive control of defendant, for which no explanation can be offered by the plaintiff, under circumstances which involve a breach of duty on defendant's part to avoid injuring plaintiff through the operation of such instrumentality, a presumption of negligence arises from the happening of the accident."
+But the court ruled that, in Maryland, when an accident is caused by the "operation of some instrumentality in the exclusive control of defendant, for which no explanation can be offered by the plaintiff, under circumstances which involve a breach of duty on defendant's part to avoid injuring plaintiff through the operation of such instrumentality, a presumption of negligence arises from the happening of the accident."

-This case make clear that there is an evidentiary presumption of negligence that arises in Maryland when a motor vehicle is lawfully stopped on a highway awaiting for traffic to clear before entering an intersecting highway and that vehicle is suddenly struck from behind by another vehicle.
-The presumption of negligence in Maryland rear end accidents is, however, rebuttable by the defendant's accident lawyer.
+This case makes clear that there is an evidentiary presumption of negligence that arises in Maryland when a motor vehicle is lawfully stopped on a highway waiting for traffic to clear before entering an intersecting highway and that vehicle is suddenly struck from behind by another vehicle.
+The presumption of negligence in Maryland rear-end accidents is, however, rebuttable by the defendant's accident lawyer.

-- Jury Instruction You Should Get in Most Rear End Accident Cases in Maryland
+- Jury Instruction You Should Get in Most Rear-End Accident Cases in Maryland

 - Maryland Law Update (Maryland law for personal injury lawyers)